Training and Raising a Dog in Maine

 Dog Guard’s pet containment systems use a digital radio signal to keep your dog in the defined boundary.
 The radio signal is sent from a transmitter, which is installed in a convenient location in your home, typically in your garage or basement.
 A thin wire is then buried underground around the perimeter of the yard.
 The transmitter sends the signal through the wire, which is picked up by a receiver placed on the dog’s collar.
 The signal emits a correction stimulus that is mild enough to be harmless but unpleasant enough to discourage your dog from advancing.

-Benefits of Installing a Hidden Fence
+Benefits of Installing an Electric Fence

 ME residents know that the frigid and harsh weather conditions make walking a dog in the winter unpleasant.
 In addition, heavy wind, snowfall, and ice will damage traditional fencing over time, requiring routine maintenance and expensive repairs.
 With an electric fence, ME dog owners don’t have to worry about their pet slipping through the cracks, unlocking the gate, or digging their way to the other side.
 A wireless dog fence is the best option for many dogs, and Dog Guard’s out-of-sight fencing is approved and recommended by veterinarians.
 Since each installation is customizable, you can define the boundaries and may also choose to block off access to pools, driveways, and other potentially dangerous areas.

-Training Your Dog Using an Underground Fence
+Training Your Dog Using an Electric Fence

 Maine pet owners can use boundary training to familiarize their dog with the perimeter of the hidden fence.
 ME dog owners will work with the Dog Guard representatives to develop a training routine.
 We will place small flags in your yard to mark the perimeter and provide a visual cue of the boundary area for you and your dog.
 In the beginning of your training, take your dog out on a leash and walk it around your yard.
 When the dog approaches the flags, tell it “No” and move it away from the boundary.
 Once your dog has an idea of the physical location of the boundary, you can remove the flags.
 Plan to spend 15 minutes twice daily training your dog and continue the process for at least two weeks.